chastell/tributary/README.md

     recent_items: najnowsze

-– and so the `views/index.haml` view used by the spec site can call `t.recent_items` to get a properly localised string.
+– and so the `views/index.haml` view used by the spec site can call `t.recent_items` to get a properly localised string (note that `Tributary::App` already registers `Sinatra::R18n`, so nothing more that needs to be done).